 Since then, the Thai government has promised large foreign-owned businesses a situation like last year’s devastating floods will not be allowed to happen again and, so far, are starting to implement new flood barriers and other ways to prevent water entering industrial estates mainly populated by foreign-owned businesses.

 If, however, your business is not on one of those industrial estates, yes, you could still have problems with flooding in Thailand.
-Also, if you are a small foreign-owned business, honestly, the Thai government doesn’t care that much and there will be little or no flooding help from them if you are.

 But, even if flooding doesn’t become a problem again this year, if you want to buy a small business in Thailand you must still be well-versed in Thailand’s severely restrictive practices when it comes to small foreign-owned businesses, before you even think about buying or opening a business in Thailand.